openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_isa.rst

 - **SH**: Store Halfword

-    **Format**: sh rs1, rs2, imm[11:0]
+    **Format**: sh rs2, imm(rs1)

-    **Description**: stores a 16-bit value from the low bits of register rs2 to memory.
-The effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.
+    **Description**: stores a 16-bit value from the low bits of register rs2 to memory, the effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.

     **Pseudocode**: M[x[rs1] + sext(imm[11:0])][15:0] = x[rs2][15:0]

     **Invalid values**: NONE

-    **Exception raised**: An exception raised if the memory address isn't aligned (2-byte boundary).
+    **Exception raised**: an exception is raised if the memory address isn't aligned (2-byte boundary).

 - **SW**: Store Word

-    **Format**: sw rs1, rs2, imm[11:0]
+    **Format**: sw rs2, imm(rs1)

-    **Description**: stores a 32-bit value from register rs2 to memory.
-The effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.
+    **Description**: stores a 32-bit value from register rs2 to memory, the effective address is obtained by adding register rs1 to the sign-extended 12-bit offset.

     **Pseudocode**: M[x[rs1] + sext(imm[11:0])][31:0] = x[rs2][31:0]

     **Invalid values**: NONE

-    **Exception raised**: An exception raised if the memory address isn't aligned (4-byte boundary).
+    **Exception raised**: an exception is raised if the memory address isn't aligned (4-byte boundary).

 Memory Ordering
 ^^^^^^^^^^^^^^^^^^